 Taking their name from a mythical phoenix-like songbird in Filipino folklore, The Adarna [pronounced uh-darr-nuh] are the first band to ever coin their genre as “Jet City Rock (Jet Rock).”

-Just two years out of the gate and The Adarna are averaging 80-120 shows per year and laying down plans for National College Campus Tour set for Spring 2014.
-The band has been featured on MTV, Myx TV, M&L TV and about 150+ media outlets/radio worldwide including Fox stations, Sirius XM, Armed Forces Radio, and Harley-Davidson retail.
-The Adarna’s music videos are being aired in 78 countries and amassed an incredible 5K fan base in a short period of time.
+Nearly three years out of the gate and The Adarna are averaging 80-120 shows per year with an upcoming Rise Up nation-wide tour of Colleges and Anime Conventions.
+The band has been featured on MTV, Myx TV, M&L TV and about 200+ media outlets/radio worldwide including Fox stations, Sirius XM, Armed Forces Radio, and Harley-Davidson retail.
+The Adarna’s music videos are being aired in 78 countries and amassed an incredible 10K fan base in a short period of time.

 This fiery, dynamic, and high-energy sound comes from a concoction of influences from old school rock-n-roll such as The Cult and Guns N Roses to modern rock such as Foo Fighters and 30 Seconds to Mars.